Hopding/pdf-lib/CONTRIBUTING.md

 ## Generating a Flamegraph

 Flamegraphs are incredibly useful visual tools for troubleshooting performance issues.
 You can generate a flamegraph using the [scratchpad file](#using-the-scratchpad) as an entrypoint by running `yarn scratchpad:flame` (note that you must have the TypeScript compiler running, as explained above).
+This will run the scratchpad file, generate a flamegraph of its execution, and automatically open it in your browser.

 ## Compiling the Project